What is a basal cell carcinoma?

 - Repeated prior episodes of sunburn

-- Outdoor occupation or recreation (particularly during childhood)
+- Outdoor occupation or outdoor recreation, particularly during childhood

-- Previous cutaneous injury, thermal burn, disease (eg, cutaneous lupus, sebaceous naevus)
+- Previous cutaneous injury, thermal burn, or dermatological disease (eg, cutaneous lupus, sebaceous naevus)

-- Other risk factors include exposure to arsenic or ionising radiation, and immunosuppression due to disease or medicines .
+- Other risk factors include exposure to arsenic or ionising radiation (X-rays) and immunosuppression due to disease or medicines .

 What causes basal cell carcinoma?